putting the FAN in evangelism – spreading your messages by daring to share what you are a FAN of

 It’s interesting what catches our eye.

-It happens in an instant – and yet it can mean the difference between pausing to read a message of moving on to the next.
+It happens in an instant – and yet it can mean the difference between pausing to read a message – or quickly moving on to the next message.

 It’s even more interesting how “eye-catchers” can help you stand out with your social media.